next-book/dev-book/content/higher-laws.md

 The repugnance to animal food is not the effect of experience, but is an instinct.
 It appeared more beautiful to live low and fare hard in many respects; and though I never did so, I went far enough to please my imagination.
 I believe that every man who has ever been earnest to preserve his higher or poetic faculties in the best condition has been particularly inclined to abstain from animal food, and from much food of any kind.
-It is a significant fact, stated by entomologists⁠—I find it in Kirby and Spence⁠—that “some insects in their perfect state, though furnished with organs of feeding, make no use of them”; and they lay it down as “a general rule, that almost all insects in this state eat much less than in that of larvæ.
+It is a significant fact, stated by entomologists—I find it in Kirby and Spence—that “some insects in their perfect state, though furnished with organs of feeding, make no use of them”; and they lay it down as “a general rule, that almost all insects in this state eat much less than in that of larvæ.
 The voracious caterpillar when transformed into a butterfly … and the gluttonous maggot when become a fly” content themselves with a drop or two of honey or some other sweet liquid.
 The abdomen under the wings of the butterfly still represents the larva.
 This is the tidbit which tempts his insectivorous fate.